-The Complex Care Outpatient Program is a partnership between CHEO, local community organizations and Complex Care families to provide care coordination for children and youth who are medically complex, fragile and technology dependent.
+The Complex Care Outpatient Program is a partnership between CHEO, local community organizations and Complex Care families to provide care coordination, psychosocial support and system navigation for children and youth who are medically complex, fragile and technology dependent.

 Mission statement